Vektor CR-21: Design

 Internally, the CR-21 uses a slightly modified version of the Kalashnikov action found in the R4 assault rifle, which is known for its reliability and relatively low weight.
 The rifle also makes significant use of high-impact polymer, with the only exposed metal part on the rifle being the front of the barrel with its integral flash suppressor.
 Both of these result in the rifle having a low loaded weight, of 3.72 kg (8.2 lbs).

 The CR-21 comes standard with a 1× magnification optical sight with an illuminated reticle that does not require batteries.
 This sight is mounted on a sight rail, allowing easy removal and attachment, as well as the use of a range of different sight options.
-The forward handgrip has been specially designed to be easily removed and replaced with a grenade launcher similar to the M203 grenade launcher.
-Finally, the stock has a built-in compartment which stores a cleaning kit for the rifle, removing the usual need for the soldier to carry this separately.
+The forward handgrip has been specially designed to be easily removed and replaced with an underbarrel grenade launcher such as the M203 grenade launcher.

+The R4-type magazines used come in 20 and 35-round capacities.

+Variants

 A CR-21 carbine was said to have been developed by Vektor.
-Both of their 35-round magazines are based on those from the R4/Galil rifles.